lukeshay/route-rating-web-app/README.md

 ## Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/LukeShay/route-rating-web-app/issues).
+You can also take a look at the [contributing guide](https://github.com/LukeShay/route-rating/wiki/Contribution).

 ## Show your support